Proposal: migration of Parabola infrastructure over to a self-hosted instance of SourceHut

 this would not be a case of "migration of Parabola infrastructure" - it is more of a "supplement", to make contributions easier for people who are daunted by email

-RE: Proposal: migration of Parabola infrastructure over to a self-hosted instance of SourceHut - gap - 7 months ago -
+RE: Proposal: migration of Parabola infrastructure over to a self-hosted instance of SourceHut - gap - almost 2 years ago -

 The way I see it, SH is the best of both worlds: the hackers will be happy there is a minimalistic web interface which doesn't need JS and integrates very well with their existing mail-driven workflow, and the non-technical people will be happy that they have a web interface to scroll through and click about on without using email, although ultimately all real work is transmitted via email.